hazelcast/hazelcast/site/docs/tutorials/cdc-join.md

 There is also another element in the pipeline, an extra processing stage which handles and fixes event reordering that might happen due to parallel processing.
-It's based on non-public classes because future versions of Jet (4.3 most likely) will contain generic solutions for the reordering problem and then this code will no longer be necessary:
+It's based on sequence numbers specific to CDC sources and so can be used only for these kinds of pipelines.
+Hopefully a future version of Jet will introduce a generic solution for the reoreding problem.

 ```java
 package org.example;